humhub/humhub/protected/docs/guide/developer/integrity_checker.md

 The integrity checker is a command which validates and if necessary repairs the application database.

-After each update the checker should also run.

 If you want to add own checking methods for your module to it, you can intercept the ``onRun`` event of ``IntegrityChecker`` class.

-Example in autostart.php:

-    Yii::app()->interceptor->attachEventHandler('IntegrityChecker', 'onRun', array('MyModule', 'onIntegrityCheck'));

 Example in MyModule Base Class: